andathan/metric_privacy_shuffle_model/README.md

 You can use your own dataset on exp2 by changing the line "db_name" in "parameters.py".

-Note that n is the number of users, each having an integer value from 0 to k.
+Note that n is the number of users, each having an integer value from 0 to k (hence k specifies the maximum possible value).

 The code is licensed under GNU General Public License v3.0.